 The Takeaway

 Separately managed funds are a popular way for high net worth investors to have some control over their professionally managed funds when building an investment portfolio.
-However, if you can’t meet the high minimum investment requirements for a separately managed account, there’s another way to build wealth with professional guidance.
+However, if you can’t meet the high minimum investment requirements for a separately managed account, you may want to consider investing in ETFs or mutual funds instead.

 Photo credit: iStock/adamkaz